kelviy/LMKtorrent/README.md

 4. Another thread to send file chunk to leechers (single / fixed size threads)

 Note: Currently no queue system available for seeder
-Note: Selecter in progress for faster multithreading

 TRACKER
 1. Be single threaded program
 2. UDP Requests are only a single receive, execute and send cycle

-Note: File_Name size list limitation can be solved by implementing -> sent and received over another TCP connection
+Note: Have a File_Name size list limitation and can be solved by implementing sending and receiving over another TCP connection (more complex)